MichaelGekht/Employee-Portal/README.md

 **E. We do not discuss politics.** This is not an appropriate topic to discuss at work.

 ## Acceptable reaction speed:
-1. 24 Hours: Maximum amount of time allowed for:
+**24 Hours:** Maximum amount of time allowed for:
 >
-A. Confirmation that the information about a problem or task has been received.
+Confirmation that the information about a problem or task has been received.
-B. Assignment and acceptance of decision/execution responsibilities.
-C. Establishment of the deadline by which the result is promised if such has not already been assigned.
 >
-2. 2-3 Days: The time within which we expect initial task results or the start of tangible correction of a problematic situation.
+Assignment and acceptance of decision/execution responsibilities.
 >
-3. 1 Week: The maximum time allotted for a typical company task.
+Establishment of the deadline by which the result is promised if such has not already been assigned.
 >
+**2-3 Days:** The time within which we expect initial task results or the start of tangible correction of a problematic situation.
+>
+**1 Week:** The maximum time allotted for a typical company task.
+>
-4. 1 Month: Time until the ultimate solution of the problem, or until the delivery of the final result.
+**1 Month:** Time until the ultimate solution of the problem, or until the delivery of the final result.
 The maximum time allowed for notification of the emergence of a problem is within 24 hours of the discovery of a problem, no later than 1/5 of the time delegated to work.